Policy Learning with Competing Agents

 \begin{coro} Fix $\beta \in \mathcal{B}$.
 Let $\{t_{n}\}$ be a sequence such that $t_{n} \uparrow \infty$ as $n \rightarrow \infty$ and $t_{n} \prec \exp(n)$ ($t_{n}$ grows slower than exponentially fast in $n$).
 Under the conditions of Theorem \ref{theo:emp_fpi_convergence}, $\hat{S}_{n}^{t_{n}} \xrightarrow{p} s(\beta),$ where $s(\beta)$ is the unique fixed point of $q(P(\beta, \cdot)).$ \end{coro} \end{section}

-\begin{section}{Learning Policies via Gradient-Based Optimization} For policy learning, we rely on estimation of the gradient of the policy value, a method that is motivated by \citet{wager2021experimenting}.
-Using the equilibrium concepts developed in Sections \ref{sec:results_equilibrium} and \ref{sec:finite_results}, we define and estimate the policy gradient, the gradient of the equilibrium policy value with respect to the selection criterion.
-First, we define the policy gradient in terms of the mean-field equilibrium threshold.
-Next, using results from Section \ref{sec:finite_results}, we give a method for estimating the policy gradient in finite samples in a unit-level randomized experiment as in \cite{munro2021treatment, wager2021experimenting}.
-Finally, we propose a method for learning the optimal policy by using the policy gradient estimator.
+\begin{section}{Learning Policies via Gradient-Based Optimization} In this section, we define the policy gradient, the gradient of the equilibrium policy value with respect to the selection criterion, give an estimator of the policy gradient, and use the estimator to learn policies.
+We use a local unit-level experimentation scheme as in \cite{munro2021treatment, wager2021experimenting} to estimate the gradient and gradient-based optimization to learn policies.

 \begin{lemm} Under the conditions of Theorem \ref{theo:equilibrium}, $V_{\text{eq}}(\beta)$ from Definition \ref{def:eq_loss} is continuously differentiable in $\beta$, and

 \end{lemm}

 We decompose the total derivative of $V_{\text{eq}}(\beta)$, or the policy gradient, into two parts.
 The first term corresponds to the model gradient and the second term corresponds to the equilibrium gradient. \begin{defi}[Model Gradient] The model gradient $\tau_{\text{MG}}$ is $\tau_{\text{MG}}(\beta) = \frac{\partial V}{\partial \beta}(\beta, s(\beta), s(\beta)).$ \end{defi}